 Are you finding it hard to hire an appraiser in Pennsylvania?
 You are not alone.
 Most appraisers are booked for three weeks in advance and are busy working for higher-paying assignments and clients.
-There is a shortage of New Jersey appraisers, too; in fact, seems to be a nationwide concern.
+There is a shortage of new york property appraiser, too; in fact, seems to be a nationwide concern.

 Reportorial requirements in the real estate appraisal industry have also increased following the most recent market collapse.
 Reports these days are twice as long (at least) as the same reports prior to 2007, despite advancements in technology.
 Appraisal liability has likewise escalated since 2007.
 Real estate appraisers have, sadly, increasingly become targets for lawsuits when homeowners fail to pay their mortgages.

 And then there’s the fact that it is now more difficult to become a real estate appraiser than ever before.
 To make money in this profession, one must at least be Certified Residential and possess a bachelor’s degree plus 2,500 hours of experience over at least two years.
 Those who want to become professional appraisers have to work as a low-paid appraiser’s assistants for a couple of years—a difficult hurdle for fresh graduates who are paying off student loans.